 Current research utilizes molecular and proteomic techniques for the comprehensive profiling of antibody repertoires in human adaptive immune responses.
 The method is a synergistic combination of (i) IgG immunoglobulin protein mass spectrometry and (ii) a high-throughput DNA sequencing method that preserves the natural pairing of B-cell heavy and light chain variable regions (VH:VL regions).
 This innovation allows for the direct comparison of protein-level plasma IgG immunoglobulin repertoires to DNA-level repertoires in circulating peripheral blood B cells—a unique description that is yielding fresh insights into the temporal dynamics and sequence composition of antibody-mediated immunity.
-These techniques have been applied to the analysis of vaccine responses, autoimmunity, cancer, and infectious diseases like COVID-19.
+These techniques have been applied to the analysis of vaccine responses, autoimmunity, cancer, and infectious diseases like malaria and COVID-19.

 Two key technologies, BCR-Seq and Ig-Seq, are used in concert to gather immune response data that is then subjected to bioinformatic analysis.

 1. BCR-Seq: Short for “B-cell repertoire sequencing,” this technology allows for analysis of a patient’s immune response at the single-cell level by analyzing the antibody information presented on the surface of the many thousands of individual B-cells produced in response to vaccination or infection.